-- Rescue Responder is proposed (at Sr. No 4), which will have equipment to handle hazardous material release. - 7.
-Crash Fire Tender: Crash fire Tender is not recommended for State Fire Services.
-Instead, for Fire Stations in the funnel area on either side of the airport, one WT should be replaced with Foam Tender depending upon the State policy. - 8.
-BA Van, Light Van and Control Van: One each per district.
-However, to optimize on resources and manpower, we are proposing a BA Van- cum-Light Van cum- Control Van. - 9.
+- 8. BA Van, Light Van and Control Van: One each per district.
+However, to optimize on resources and manpower, we are proposing a BA Van- cum-Light Van cum-Control Van. - 9.
 Hose Tender: One per district (minimum) or one for 8-10 Fire Stations. - 10.
 Trailer Pump: Though Trailer Pumps are prescribed in SFAC norms, it is not recommended for future use, as this needs an additional towing vehicle.
-In place of this, procurement of Portable Pump are recommended, which will be part of a Fire Tender (Specialized Equipment 12). - 11.
-QRT: One each at Fire Stations serving a population density (total population in the FS jurisdiction/area of jurisdiction, in sq km) above 30,000 persons/sq km in metro and big cities, above 15,000 persons/sq km in other cities, or in congested areas based on field-survey. - Note: The criteria of population density has been relaxed for hilly State from 15,000 person/sq km (in plains) to 5,000 person/sq km in the Fire Station jurisdiction. - 12.
-Motorcycle with two water mist sets: One each at Fire Stations serving higher population density or in congested areas with each QRT. - 13.
-Fire Boat: One each at selected Fire Stations, in whose jurisdiction some inhabitated areas exist near water bodies, such as lake, major river, sea, where firefighting can be better performed, through watercourse. - 14.
-Ambulance: It is seen that Ambulance services are also with some of the State fire services and in few other States this is looked after by the Ministry of Health department of the States e.g., Rajasthan State has a modern fleet of Ambulances (108), well equipped with GPS, medical equipments and staff under National Rural Health Mission (Rajasthan), CATS (Centralized Accident Trauma Service, Ministry of Health) in case of Delhi State. - It is observed during visit to the Fire Stations by the RMSI team that wherever the Ambulance are available with fire services, they neither have the Paramedic staff, nor adequate life support/normal equipments, and cannot be considered as an efficient system.
+In place of this, procurement of Portable Pumps are recommended, which will be part of a Fire Tender (Specialized Equipment at SI.
+No. 12). - 11.
+QRT: One each at Fire Stations serving a population density (total population in the FS jurisdiction/area of jurisdiction, in sq km) above 30,000 persons/sq km in metro and big cities, above 15,000 persons/sq km in other cities, or in congested areas based on field-survey.

+Note: The criteria of population density has been relaxed for hilly State from 15,000 person/sq km (in plains) to 5,000 person/sq km in the Fire Station jurisdiction.

+- 12. Motorcycle with 2-water mist sets: One each at Fire Stations serving population density above 5,000 persons/sq km with QRT. - 13.
+Fire Boat: One each at selected Fire Stations, in whose jurisdiction some inhabitated areas exist near water bodies, such as lake, major river, sea, where fire fighting can be better performed, through watercourse. - 14.
+Ambulance: It is seen that Ambulance services are also with some of the State fire services and in few other States this is looked after by the Ministry of Health department of the States e.g., Rajasthan State has a modern fleet of Ambulances (108), well equipped with GPS, medical equipments and staff under National Rural Health Mission (Rajasthan), CATS (Centralized Accident Trauma Service, Ministry of Health) in case of Delhi State.

+It is observed during visit to the Fire Stations by the RMSI team that wherever the Ambulance are available with fire services, they neither have the Paramedic staff, nor adequate life support/normal equipments, and cannot be considered as an efficient system.
 It is therefore felt that either ambulance service should be run by Health Department through various hospitals / health centers or provide fully trained staff to fire services with properly equipped Ambulances.
 Accordingly, cost of the ambulance is not included in the gap analysis of the present study.
-However, the ambulance cost may be added, in case, it is decided in a particular State that Ambulance service should be part of fire services. - 15.
-Educational Van: One per district and one additional unit for every 30 Lakhs district population.
+However, the ambulance cost may be added, in case, it is decided in a particular State that Ambulance service should be part of fire services.

+15. Educational Van: One per district and one additional unit for every 30 Lakhs district population.